cristianastan2/AOES-CLIM670-CESM-EarthSystemPrediction/_episodes/03-SettingUpwithScript.md

 {: .language-bash}

-It will take a few minutes to run since it has to do everything so setup  and build the model.
+It will take a few minutes to run since it has to do everything to setup and build the model.
 If it fails to build, you will get an error.

 Want to learn more about unix commands and shell scripting?
 See the [Software carpentry tutorial](http://swcarpentry.github.io/shell-novice/)